Quick start

 As a very simple example to illustrate the use of the Fénix Framework, let us create a Java application with a minimalist domain model.

-by establishing a relation between Person
+collection of people by establishing a relation between Person and

-is a built-in entity that represents a
+DomainRoot.
+The DomainRoot is a built-in entity that represents a

 possible root for the domain objects’ model.
 When the framework initializes,